-Soothe the senses… The Memorial Gardens, our urban oasis–are a lush, tropical rainforest nestled into the heart of the Ormond beachside adjoining the Museum.
-They feature native and exotic plants, water features including tranquil ponds and a relaxing waterfall, artisan-designed walkways and a stately gazebo.
-Visitors can enjoy the solitude of a quiet bench or nook, or walk the labyrinth inside the gazebo.
+Garden CopySooth the Senses – The Memorial Gardens, our urban oasis, are a lush, tropical rainforest nestled into the heart of the Ormond beachside adjoining the Museum.
+They feature native and exotic plants, water features, artisan-designed walkways and a gazebo.
+Visitors can enjoy the solitude of a quiet bench or nook or walk the labyrinth inside the gazebo.